pgxn/pgxn-manager/README.md

 * Edit the production configuration file.
 The there are only additional keys to edit:

-    1. Add the ReverseProxy middleware:
+    1. Add the ReverseProxy middleware.
+The "middleware" key should end up looking something like this:

         "middleware": [
+            ["ErrorDocument", 500, "/error", "subrequest", 1],
+            ["HTTPExceptions"],
+            ["StackTrace", "no_print_errors", 1],
             ["ReverseProxy"]
         ],

     2. Tell PGXN::Manager to use the X-Forwarded-Script-Name header to create proper URLs (otherwise no images, CSS, or JavaScript will work):

         "uri_script_name_key": "HTTP_X_FORWARDED_SCRIPT_NAME",